shadowed1/ChromeOS_PowerControl/README.md

 - BatteryControl is able to run in the background but PowerControl is not.
 Both can be utilized by one terminal simultaneously!

 __Commands:__

-- `sudo powercontrol start               # Throttle CPU based on temperature`
+- `sudo powercontrol start               # Throttle CPU based on temperature curve`
-- `sudo powercontrol stop                # Default CPU temperature curve`
+- `sudo powercontrol stop                # Default CPU temperature curve. no_turbo setting restored.`
 - `sudo powercontrol no_turbo 1          # 0 is default Intel Turbo Boost On behavior.`
 - `sudo powercontrol max_perf_pct 75     # 10 to 100%.
 100 is default behavior; can be run standalone.`
 - `sudo powercontrol min_perf_pct 50     # Minimum clockspeed CPU can reach at max_temp.`
-- `sudo powercontrol max_temp            # Controls the lower clockspeed part of the curve.`
+- `sudo powercontrol max_temp 86         # Threshold when min_perf_pct is reached.
+Limit is 90 Celcius.`
-- `sudo powercontrol min_temp            # Controls the higher clockspeed part of the curve.`
+- `sudo powercontrol min_temp 65         # Threshold when max_perf_pct is reached.`
-- `sudo powercontrol help`

 ----------------------------------------------------------------------------------------------

 - `sudo batterycontrol start               # starts batterycontrol`